 Disclaimer: The opinions expressed in this blog post are for general informational purposes only and are not intended to provide specific advice or recommendations for any individual or business.
 It is only intended to provide education about organizing your small business finances.

 The views reflected in this blog post are subject to change at any time without notice.
-Nothing in this course constitutes financial advice for any specific person or business.
+Nothing in this post constitutes financial advice for any specific person or business.
 You should not use this information to make financial decisions, and I highly recommend you seek professional advice from someone who is licensed to provide financial advice.